- Depositions in Japan

 Consular Hourly Rates/Costs

 The statutory fee for consular services in connection with depositions, item 52(b), is US$309.00 per hour, assessed in minimum increments of one hour.
 The entire fee must be received at least six weeks before the start of the deposition.
 Additional US$309.00 per hour fees may be charged if additional consular time is expended during the deposition beyond the time originally estimated.
 Any unused portion from your deposit will be refunded.
-Payment should be made by international money order or certified bank check payable to the U.S. Embassy, Tokyo, Japan or U.S. Consulate General Osaka-Kobe.
+Payment should be made by U.S. postal money order or certified bank check payable to the U.S. Embassy, Tokyo, Japan or U.S. Consulate General Osaka-Kobe.

 Along with the prescribed statutory fees, please include a certified copy of the court order/commission at least six weeks before the start of the deposition.
 The court order/commission should be addressed to “ANY CONSUL OR VICE CONSUL OF THE UNITED STATES ASSIGNED TO TOKYO, JAPAN” or “ANY CONSUL OR VICE CONSUL OF THE UNITED STATES ASSIGNED TO OSAKA, JAPAN” as appropriate and worded “ON OR ABOUT” a date for maximum flexibility in scheduling.
 The names of all persons to be deposed must be included in the court orders/commissions noted above.
 The original or a certified copy of the court order/commission must be sent to the U.S. Embassy or U.S. Consulate General in advance.
 (These documents must bear the seal of the court).
 If the court order and deposit are not received in our office at least six weeks before the start of the deposition, the deposition room will be released for other reservations.